 Set this option to Enabled to enable the ACPI (Advanced Configuration and Power Interface) control register.
 The settings are Enabled or Disabled.
+The Optimal and Fail-safe default settings are Enabled.

 Gated Clock

 Set this option to Enabled to enable the gated clock.
 The settings are Enabled or Disabled.